eclipse-oniro-mirrors/applications_app_samples/code/SystemFeature/DeviceManagement/StorageStatistic/README.md

 1. This sample can only be run on standard-system devices that use the Rockchip RK3568 development board.

-2. This sample is based on the stage model, which is supported from API version 9 (SDK version: 3.2.7.5).
+2. This sample is based on the stage model, which is supported from API version 10 (SDK version: 3.2.7.5).

-3. DevEco Studio 3.0 Release (Build Version: 3.0.0.993, built on September 4, 2022) must be used.
+3. DevEco Studio 3.1 Canary1 (Build Version: 3.1.0.100) must be used.

 4. This sample uses the **@ohos.bundle.innerBundleManager**, **@ohos.volumeManager**, and **@ohos.storageStatistics** system APIs.
 To use the full SDK, obtain it from a mirror site and switch to it in DevEco Studio.
 For details, see [Guide to Switching to Full SDK](https://gitee.com/openharmony/docs/blob/master/en/application-dev/quick-start/full-sdk-switch-guide.md).